f6bvp/netstatAX25/README.md

 ### 3. Dynamic Field Indexing

 * **Problem:** In some older kernels, the position (index) of key data fields shifts unexpectedly.
-* **Solution:** The utility uses logic to correct for these shifts, ensuring critical data like **State, Vs, Vr, Send-Q, and Recv-Q** are read from the statistically correct positions, regardless of minor kernel variations.
+* **Solution:** The utility uses logic to correct for these shifts, ensuring critical data like **State, Vs, Vr, Va, Send-Q, and Recv-Q** are read from the statistically correct positions, regardless of minor kernel variations.

 ### 4. Robust Digipeater Parsing